Senate Republicans Rebuke President On Syria And Afghanistan Policy

 The GOP-controlled Senate voted again to go on the record with more pushback on foreign policy — this time on Syria.

-Led by Republican Majority Leader Mitch McConnell, the Senate advanced a resolution 68-23 that warned against a "precipitous withdrawal" from the Middle Eastern nation.
+Led by Republican Majority Leader Mitch McConnell, the Senate advanced an amendment 68-23 to a broader Mideast policy measure that warned against a "precipitous withdrawal" from the Middle Eastern nation.
 The measure was attached to a broader Mideast policy bill that the Senate is still debating.

 The president unexpectedly tweeted in December that the United States was withdrawing its approximately 2,000 troops from Syria, against the advice of the Pentagon.